enzobonansea/valgrind-memlog/README.md

 ### Common Issues on Linux:
 - **Docker permission denied**: Add your user to the docker group: `sudo usermod -aG docker $USER` and re-login
-- **Submodule errors**: Ensure you have proper SSH keys configured for GitLab access
 - **ISO file not found**: Verify the SPEC2017 ISO is named exactly `cpu2017-1.1.9.iso`